It’s never too early in the week for these sake cocktails! I’m not exaggerating when I say you need to try them ASAP.

 This gorgeous drink capitalizes on both those things (not the samurai, of course).

 This sweet, flowery pink drink is a must-try for springtime brunches.
-It features sake, Maraschino cherry liqueur, and pink grapefruit juice.
+It features sake, pink grapefruit juice, and a touch of Maraschino cherry liqueur.

 It has an intricate, enchanting flavor and smells as lovely as it looks and tastes.
-Don’t let its odd consistency turn you off.
 It’s a little thicker than it seems, but the taste is incredible.

 This second cherry blossom cocktail is somewhat stronger than the last.
 It also features a more brilliantly red color.

-Stick with this recipe if you prefer tangy to sweet.
+Stick with this if you prefer tangy to sweet cocktail recipes.

 Here’s another fancy cocktail with a slightly spectral appearance.
-It’s light, smooth, and intensely floral.
+It’s light, smooth, and intensely floral, thanks to elderflower liqueur.

-You can substitute a sweeter sake for a fruitier, brighter taste.
+You can substitute a sweeter sake for a fruitier, brighter base.

 However, I prefer sticking to dry sake.
 It gives the cocktail a unique, otherworldly flavor to match its ghostly look.